stephan-hof/pyrocksdb/docs/api/options.rst

             Inside each prefix, need to build one index record for how many keys for binary search inside each hash bucket.

-.. py:class:: rocksdb.TotalOrderPlainTableFactory

-    This factory of plain table ignores Options.prefix_extractor and assumes no hashable prefix available to the key structure.
-Lookup will be based on binary search index only.
-Total order seek() can be issued.

-    .. py:method:: __init__(user_key_len=0, bloom_bits_per_key=0, index_sparseness=16)

-        :param int user_key_len:
-            Plain table has optimization for fix-sized keys, which can be specified via user_key_len.
-            Alternatively, you can pass `0` if your keys have variable lengths.

-        :param int bloom_bits_per_key:
-            The number of bits used for bloom filer per key.
-            You may disable it by passing a zero.

-        :param int index_sparseness:
-            Need to build one index record for how many keys for binary search.

 .. _memtable_factories_label:

 MemtableFactories